-Knowing I am responsible for the way life unfolds can also make me feel undecided and worried.
+Knowing I am responsible for the way life unfolds can also make me feel undecided and anxious.
 After waking up from the repetitive pattern I used to call living, I started learning about myself.
-I put everything and everyone else on hold, while I gave time to myself.
+I put everything and everyone else on hold while I gave time to myself.

 I had no idea what I needed or where I could get it.
 But seeing how fragile life is, I decided to make my decision based on what feels right, right now.

 Humans have needs.

 The most important ones are emotional needs, after the basic ones like shelter and food.
 Most of us don’t realise them.
 We cannot name our needs and have no answer on how we can fulfil them.